Home

 • "For many are called, but few are chosen."

-Many Christians have a very hard time grasping the external or corporate "Covenant People" concept.
-And I am in no way minimizing or saying that it is not difficult to understand (blotting out from the Book of Life), but once we claim to understand the Covenant principle, we should be able to grasp how there are external children of God, sons of God, covenant people, but they are not truly saved people.
-Which is the principle in blotting out names from the Book.
+How are names blotted out of the Book of Life?
+Unfortunately, many Christians have a very hard time grasping the external or corporate "Covenanted People" concept.
+This is in no way to claim that everyone should without difficulty understand (blotting out from the Book of Life), but once we claim to understand the Covenanted people principle, we should be able to grasp how there are the visible Children of God (Sons of God, Covenant People), but that doesn't mean that they are all truly saved and cannot be cut off.
+Which is the same principle of God blotting out names from the Book.

 Matthew 21:42-43

-• "Jesus saith unto them, Did ye never read in the scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord's doing, and it is marvellous in our eyes?
+• "Jesus saith unto them, Did ye never read in the Scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord's doing, and it is marvellous in our eyes?

 • Therefore say I unto you, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof."